aboutcircles/circles-contracts-v2/docs/docs/architecture.md

 ### Hub v1

-The original Hub contract from Circles v1, which is being phased out but remains relevant for migration purposes.
+The original Hub contract from Circles v1.
+Hub v1 only has a concept of human avatars ("users") and organizations.
+Groups have been built on top of Hub v1.
+Therefore when migrating tokens from Hub v1 to Hub v2, all tokens are all associated to a human avatar (as an organization does not have its own token).

+- <a href="https://github.com/CirclesUBI/circles-contracts/blob/master/contracts/Hub.sol" target="_blank" rel="noopener noreferrer">Legacy Code: Circles-Contracts/contracts/Hub.sol (v1)</a>
+- <a href="https://handbook.joincircles.net/" target="_blank" rel="noopener noreferrer">Legacy Documentation: Join Circles handbook (v1)</a>

 ### Token

-The individual ERC20 token contracts for personal currencies in Circles v1.
+The individual ERC20 token contracts for personal currencies in Circles v1 are deployed from the hub as a factory pattern upon a user registering.

+<a href="https://github.com/CirclesUBI/circles-contracts/blob/master/contracts/Token.sol" target="_blank" rel="noopener noreferrer">Legacy Code: Circles-Contracts/contracts/Token.sol (v1)</a>

 ## External Interactions